SKIP TO PAGE CONTENT Scroll to Top

 2. Individuals with sensory, physical, or other health impairments are required to provide written documentation in the form of medical reports or a letter from a medical doctor detailing the disability.

-3. A letter from a DARS counselor outlining the disability and possible educational recommendations will be accepted for those individuals with sensory, physical or other health impairments.
+3. A letter from a TWC-VR counselor outlining the disability and possible educational recommendations will be accepted for those individuals with sensory, physical or other health impairments.

 4. Individuals with learning disabilities may present one of the following: